fwolter/openhab-addons/bundles/org.openhab.binding.lcn/README.md

 ![Illustration of the LCN product family](doc/overview.jpg)

-This binding uses TCP/IP to access the LCN bus via the software LCN-PCHK (Windows/Linux) or the DIN rail device LCN-PKE.
+This binding uses TCP/IP to access the LCN bus via the software LCN-PCHK (Windows/Linux) or the DIN rail device LCN-VISU.
-**This means 1 unused LCN-PCHK license or a LCN-PKE is required**
+**This means 1 unused LCN-PCHK license or a LCN-VISU is required**

 ## Supported Things